bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 ## Escaping and HTML Safety

-Starting in Bridgetown v0.21, the ERB template engine has switched to using a safe output buffer—[the same one used in Rails](https://guides.rubyonrails.org/active_support_core_extensions.html#output-safety).
+The ERB template engine uses a safe output buffer—[the same one used in Rails](https://guides.rubyonrails.org/active_support_core_extensions.html#output-safety).

 That means that you'll sometimes find that if you simply output a front matter variable or some other string value that contains HTML tags and entities, the string will be "escaped" so that the actual angle brackets and so forth are displayed in the website content (rather than being interpreted as valid HTML tags).